Clyde0513/quantum_for_portfolio_optimization/analysis.md

 **Task 3 (Quantum Program):**

-- Implemented VQE with StronglyEntanglingLayers ansatz
+- Implemented VQE with QAOA and adaptive penalties (uses StronglyEntanglingLayers ansatz in step1-5.py but this isn't good for QUBO problems)
 - Hamiltonian construction and optimization

 **Task 4 (Solve with Quantum):**